timschroederme/Arrow-Button/README.md

 ![Arrow Buttons](https://raw.github.com/timschroedernet/Arrow-Button/master/arrows.png)

-For details on how the app works and what you have to keep in mind, please read my [blog post on this project](http://blog.timschroeder.net/2012/12/27/arrow-buttons/).
+For details on how the classes work and what you have to keep in mind, please read my [blog post on this project](http://blog.timschroeder.net/2012/12/27/arrow-buttons/).

 ###License